 Product Pins make it easier for people to decide if they want to buy because they provide real-time pricing, availability, and show where to buy the product.

 If your website is verified, it seems it will appear higher in the search results.
 Why?
 Your authority as a Pinner is increased, so this will eventually improve your rankings in the searches.
 Once you’ve verified your website, Pinterest will give you access to more details on your account in Pinterest Analytics.
 This helps you understand more about how your Pins are performing and gives you an analysis of your audience.
 We talk about how to verify your Pinterest account in the second article in our series.

 If you want to be successful on Pinterest, you must be consistent with your Pinning efforts.
 Does this mean you have to spend hours a day pinning content?
 No, but pinning a few Pins here and there throughout the day several times a week isn’t a bad idea.
 And just like with other social media platforms, content curation matters.
 If you’re only pinning content that originates with you, you won’t have a lot of variety, and users will likely stop paying attention to what you’re sharing.

 If you don’t like the idea of blocking out time every day to add Pins to your account, there are tools you can use to schedule Pins based on when you know your audience to be the most active.

-Pinterest’s guide on how to use the platform for business specifically says not to drop in keywords and hashtags in the description.
-Instead, they want you to craft a description that captivates users, and sets a scene using the right search words.
-While hashtags aren’t completely useless on Pinterest, you do not have to use them to help extend the reach of your pins.
+Pinterest’s guide on how to use the platform for business says explicitly not to drop in keywords and hashtags in the description.
+Instead, they want you to craft a narrative that captivates users and sets a scene using the right search words.
+While hashtags aren’t entirely useless on Pinterest, you do not have to use them to help extend the reach of your pins.